woodfin8/big-data-challenge/README.md

 ### Average Number of Helpful Votes

 In video games, non-vine reviews received more helpful votes on average than vine reviews for star ratings 1-4.
-Vine out-perfored modestly in 5 star reviews which received an average of 4.4 vs non-vine's 4.0.
+Vine out-performed modestly in 5 star reviews which received an average of 4.4 vs non-vine's 4.0.

 Vine toy reviews did better earning more helpful votes on average than non-vine's across all star ratings.
 Margin ranged from 1.2 votes better for 5 star reviews to 2.6 votes better for 1 star reviews.